Flight-Free-UK/flight_free_uk_website/source/posts/one-of-the-100-000-john-newson.html.markdown

 category: climage_change
 date: 2019-01-15T17:44:17.413Z
 cover_image: /images/uploads/file.jpg
-summary: 'We hear from John Newson about why he''s signed the #flightfree2020 pledge'
+summary: 'We hear from our pledgers about why they''ve chosen to be #flightfree in 2020'
 author: FlightFree UK
 read_time_minute: 1
 ---